Protection of personally identifiable information

 4. Enable the This attribute is personal data option.

-The PII protection section; it's accessible in Data Management > Profile attributes, in the details of a profile attribute
+The PII protection section; it's accessible in Data Modeling Hub > Profile attributes, in the details of a profile attribute

-The PII protection section; it's accessible in Data Management > Profile attributes, in the details of a profile attribute
+The PII protection section; it's accessible in Behavioral Data Hub > Profile attributes, in the details of a profile attribute

-1. Go to Data management > Event parameters.
+1. Go to Data Modeling Hub > Event parameters.

 2. On the list of event parameters, open the details of the parameter which you want to mark as PII.